Dual Enrollment at WCC offers academically qualified high school freshman, sophomores,

 - College is an adult learning environment.
 Courses may cover controversial issues.
 Learn more about how college is different from high school.

-- For in-person or mixed-mode classes, students must arrange their own transportation to and from campus; parking is free.
+- For in-person or blended, students must arrange their own transportation to and from campus; parking is free.

 While we are remote, students are able to take online or virtual classroom courses through WCC.
 However, when we are operating normally there are many options available.